 MuleSoft’s Anypoint Platform is a hybrid ESB/iPaaS solution for connecting and integrating your network of on-premises or cloud-based apps, data, and IoT devices.
-The platform gives developers the ability to quickly and easily integrate new applications, regardless of the technology—be it JDBC, JMS, Web Services, HTTP, or something else.
+This platform gives developers the opportunity to rapidly add new applications.
+They can do this with any type of application, even if it uses a different type of technology.
+It’s possible to unite everything from JDBC, JMS, Web Services, HTTP, and others.

 Although MuleSoft is a feature-rich platform, it comes with a steep learning curve.
-Before developers can use the platform to its full capacity, they’ll require extensive training and coding experience — something that isn’t required with an iPaaS solution like DreamFactory, which allows you to instantly generate REST APIs through a no-code interface.
+Any developer interested in using it will require extensive training and coding experience — something that isn’t required with an iPaaS solution like DreamFactory, which allows you to instantly generate REST APIs through a no-code interface.

 Finally, MuleSoft is expensive, costing hundreds of thousands of dollars a year (and sometimes millions) to operate.
-However, these costs may be worth it if you need to support older messaging standards, legacy on-premises systems, cloud-based applications, or integrate a complex enterprise IT infrastructure.
+In some situations, these costs may be worth it if you need to support older messaging standards, legacy on-premises systems, cloud-based applications, or integrate a complex enterprise IT infrastructure.

-IBM App Connect is another hybrid ESB/iPaaS with similar capabilities to the MuleSoft Anypoint Platform.
+IBM App Connect is another option when it comes to a hybrid ESB/iPaaS.
+The platform is somewhat similar to the MuleSoft Anypoint Platform.
 As a hybrid integration platform, IBM App Connect offers instant connections for applications, data, legacy systems, cloud-based platforms, and IoT devices.
-It also lets users create REST APIs, but the process requires extensive manual coding.
-Finally, IBM App Connect features a variety of integration styles, like real-time, event-based, and scheduled batch data copy/synchronization—in addition to hundreds of pre-built app connectors.
+While it lets users create REST APIs, the process requires extensive manual coding.
+Developers will need to have a thorough understanding of the platform in order to use it.
+Finally, IBM App Connect features a variety of integration styles, like real-time, event-based, and scheduled batch data copy/synchronization.
+It also offers pre-created application connectors.